ml-tooling/lazycluster/docs/runtimes.md

   # Expose a port from localhost to the remote host so that a service running on localhost
   # is accessible from the remote host as well.
   Runtime('host-1').expose_port_to_runtime(8786)
-  # Expose a port from a remote `Runtime` to to localhost so that a service running on the `Runtime`
+  # Expose a port from a remote `Runtime` to localhost so that a service running on the `Runtime`
   # is accessible from localhost as well.
   Runtime('host-1').expose_port_from_runtime(8787)
   ```